texttheater/viasock/README.md

 * output exactly one output record for each input record, and output it before it blocks waiting for the next input record.

+Every record must end with `\n` (the line feed character).
 A record is a single line by default, but this can be configured with the `-t` and `-T` options.

 The output may contain a number of extra records at the beginning which don’t correspond to any input records and should be repeated at the beginning of the